Sometimes I’m looking at Flickr photos of people I’m friends with and I think to myself, “Man, I wish my photos looked like this.”

 All I can see is the flaws.
 The areas I hate and want – need – to tear down and rebuild.

 But that day I also spent some time looking at our competitors and partners sites – really looking at them.
 Content, design, photography, branding, UX… everything top to bottom.
-And I saw that we are actually in a great spot and that made me feel better about the mountain of work that I see
+And I saw that we are actually in a great spot and that made me feel better about the mountain of work that I see in my backlog.

 It’s so easy to be critical of your own work.
 I know I do good work, but all I can see are the misses.
 I don’t think there is a way to get over that.